Tornado outbreak of March 16–17, 1942: March 17 event

-Avalon–Cascilla–Otoucalofa–Tula, Mississippi
+Greenwood–O'Tuckalofa, Mississippi

 This long-tracked tornado family caused at least 19 deaths in Leflore County as it leveled many small homes.
 Three of the fatalities occurred near Itta Bena and Greenwood.
 In Carroll County, the tornado caused five additional deaths near Avalon.
 The tornado also impacted and hurled a school bus for 50 yd; 11 children and the driver sustained injuries.
 As it traversed Grenada County, the tornado struck another school bus and killed a child.
 Nearby, the tornado obliterated a house and claimed three more lives.
 Three other people died in another home near Cascilla in Tallahatchie County.
 The tornado generated its worst damage in Otoucalofa, known then as O'Tuckalofa, near Water Valley.
 In this area, the tornado destroyed 10 mi2 of timber and killed 19 people, including the school superintendent, whose home and school were leveled and whose car was moved 300 yd.
 Northwest of Tula, five more deaths occurred, four of which took place in a single home.
 In all, the tornado injured 500 people and caused $600,000 in losses.